 How Long Should I Spend in Kyoto?

 The short answer is: as long as possible!
-While some say it’s possible to ‘do’ Kyoto in just two nights, an itinerary like this would be very rushed, and Kyoto is a city that rewards those who take their time.
-We suggest spending at least three or four days in Kyoto to see most of the highlights and immerse yourself in the atmosphere of the city.
+While some say it’s possible to “do” Kyoto in just two nights, an itinerary like this would be very rushed, and Kyoto is a city that rewards those who take their time.

-You’re really spoilt for choice when it comes to temples and shrines, with around 2,000 spread out across the city.
+Most of our travelers prefer to visit one or two wonderful temples and shrines, to avoid being “templed out.”
+You’re really spoilt for choice when it comes to temples and shrines in Kyoto, with around 2,000 spread out across the city.
 So whether you’re after an iconic landmark or a hidden sanctuary, you’re guaranteed to find at least one you love.

-We’ll start with a rundown of the big hitters.
-In our opinion, these are all must-see locations, but do bear in mind that as such, they attract huge numbers of visitors.
-Try to go on a weekday, early in the morning or late in the day, to avoid the worst of the crowds.
+We’ll start with a rundown of the big hitters, but bear in mind that they attract huge numbers of visitors.
+Try to go on a weekday, early in the morning or late in the day, to avoid the heaviest crowds.

 - Fushimi Inari Taisha: One of Kyoto’s most famous locations, this shrine features endless tunnels of vermillion torii gates leading up the forested mountainside.

-- Kinkaku-ji: Possibly the most beautiful temple in the city, the sight of this dazzling gold pavilion surrounded by pine trees and reflected in the pond below is breathtaking.
+- Kinkaku-ji: If you can avoid the crowds, the sight of this dazzling gold pavilion surrounded by pine trees and reflected in the pond below is breathtaking.

 - Ginkaku-ji: The silver pavilion and its serene gardens are the perfect embodiment of the Japanese aesthetic wabi-sabi, which finds beauty in impermanence and imperfection.